braze-inc/braze-docs/_docs/_help/release_notes/2021/september.md

 ## Drag & Drop Editor

-With Braze Email, you can create completely custom and personalized email messages in either Campaigns or Canvas using our new Drag & Drop editing experience.
+With Braze Email, you can create completely custom and personalized email messages in either Campaigns or Canvas using our new [Drag & Drop editing experience]({{site.baseurl}}/user_guide/message_building_by_channel/email/drag_and_drop/overview/).
 Users can now drag editor blocks into their emails, allowing more intuitive customization.
-To learn how to get started with the Drag & Drop Editor, visit our [documentation]({{site.baseurl}}/user_guide/message_building_by_channel/email/drag_and_drop/overview/).

 ## User alias import

-To target users who don't have an `external_id`, you can import a list of users with user aliases.
+To target users who don't have an `external_id`, you can [import a list of users with user aliases]({{site.baseurl}}/user_guide/data_and_analytics/user_data_collection/user_import/#import-with-user-alias).
 An alias serves as an alternative unique user identifier.
 It can be helpful if you are trying to market to anonymous users who haven't signed up or made an account with your app.
-Visit our [documentation]({{site.baseurl}}/user_guide/data_and_analytics/user_data_collection/user_import/#import-with-user-alias) to learn more.

 ## iOS 15 upgrade guide

-This [guide]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/ios_15/) outlines changes introduced in iOS 15 (WWDC21) and the required upgrade steps for your Braze iOS SDK integration.
+This [iOS 15 upgrade guide]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/ios_15/) outlines changes introduced in iOS 15 (WWDC21) and the required upgrade steps for your Braze iOS SDK integration.

 ## Android 12 upgrade guide

-This [guide]({{site.baseurl}}/developer_guide/platform_integration_guides/android/android_12/) describes relevant changes introduced in Android 12 (2021) and the required upgrade steps for your Braze Android SDK integration.
+This [Android 12 upgrade guide]({{site.baseurl}}/developer_guide/platform_integration_guides/android/android_12/) describes relevant changes introduced in Android 12 (2021) and the required upgrade steps for your Braze Android SDK integration.

 ## A2P 10DLC